Child Support

 Net resources are calculated by subtracting the following from the noncustodial parent’s gross income:

-Child support is paid directly to the Texas State Disbursement Unit (SBU), most often via automatic wage withholding.
-The SBU records and disburses funds to the custodial parent.
+Child support is paid directly to the Texas State Disbursement Unit (SDU), most often via automatic wage withholding.
+The SDU records and disburses funds to the custodial parent.

 In Texas, child support typically ends when a child turns 18 years old or graduates from high school, whichever comes later.
 However, there are exceptions and circumstances that might extend the duration of child support payments.